ViniciosLugli/todo-list-example/README.md

-# Raw ToDo List API Example
+# ToDo List Example

-This project implements a simple ToDo list API in Rust using `TcpListener` for handling HTTP requests without a framework, all the code is synchronous and uses `Arc<Mutex<T>>` to handle the state of the application.
-It utilizes basic HTTP authentication and CRUD operations on ToDo tasks associated with user accounts.
-The project also demonstrates the use of Rust's `Arc` and `Mutex` for state management across threads.
-The project is containerized with Docker for easy deployment.
-The API is documented using Swagger and Insomnia.
+This project implements a simple ToDo list API in Rust using `TcpListener` to handle HTTP requests without a framework.
+The application can run synchronously or asynchronously, determined by cargo features.
+It uses `Arc<Mutex<T>>` for thread-safe state management and supports basic HTTP authentication along with CRUD operations for tasks associated with user accounts.
+The project is containerized with Docker for adaptable deployment and documented using Swagger and Insomnia.

 ## Features

 -   Create, Read, Update, Delete (CRUD) operations on ToDo tasks.
 -   User registration and authentication using HTTP Basic Auth.
 -   Authorization to modify and delete tasks.
+-   Configurable synchronous or asynchronous operation.
--   Thread-safe state management using `Arc<Mutex<T>>` (if you want to setup the application to use multiple threads).
+-   Thread-safe state management using `Arc<Mutex<T>>`.
 -   Detailed logging with `pretty_env_logger`.
 -   Password hashing with `bcrypt`.
 -   JSON serialization with `serde`.